s-kust/amplifyapp/README.md

-# Daily Portfolio Positions Reports
+# Daily Portfolio Positions Reports: Frontend

 The workflow is to load a list of portfolio rows from Google Spreadsheet, then for each row generate a report with charts and send it to the email.
 Also, you can see the recent charts online.